What Is Liver Disease?

 - Alcohol overuse

-- Fat buildup in the liver (NAFLD or NASH)
+- Liver fat (NAFLD or NASH)

-- Obesity, type 2 diabetes, or high cholesterol
+- Obesity, diabetes type 2 or high cholesterol

 Signs and Symptoms